slava-vishnyakov/rag_engine/README.md

    pytest
    ```

-Note: Some tests require a valid OpenAI API key.
+Note: Tests require a valid OpenAI API key.
 Set the `OPENAI_API_KEY` environment variable before running the tests.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.